Gladhouse Reservoir: Description

+Osprey Island

+Osprey Island is an island in the reservoir.
+The largest of the three main islands in the reservoir, it is around 5 acres in size and is completely forested in a thick cover of native Scots Pine and other Broadleaf trees around the edge of the land.
+Visitors are encouraged to be respectful if they visit the island and avoid disturbing wildlife or important Osprey nesting sites.

+Since the island was formed in 1879, it has become a mostly disregarded and unexplored piece of land that is now extremely rich in wildlife due to little to no human intervention in over 100 years.
+Nesting ospreys have been recorded on the island, as well as other birds such as wintering pink-footed geese.
+The surrounding water is home to trout, and the thick vegetation on the island provides a home and food source to other wildlife.
+Work has been done to research and conserve Osprey Island and the surrounding area, although no big steps have been done in recent times.

 Fishing

 Gladhouse Reservoir is stocked with brown trout and is a popular site for fishing.

 Wildlife interest

 Gladhouse Reservoir is an important roost site for wintering populations of pink-footed goose and has a large population of greylag goose.
 It has been designated a Ramsar site because of its internationally important counts of pink-footed goose.
 Mallard, tufted duck, teal, coot, common moorhen, great crested grebe and little grebe have all bred.
 In winter there are populations of mallard, teal, wigeon and tufted duck.
+It has also been used as a breeding ground by ospreys.